-However, the Board has adopted a Risk Management Policy that sets out a framework for a system of risk management and internal compliance and control, whereby the Board delegates day-to-day management of risk to the Managing Director.
+However, employs a non-formal system of risk management and internal compliance and control, whereby the Board delegates day-to-day management of risk to the Managing Director.
 The Board is responsible for supervising management's framework of control and accountability systems to enable risk to be assessed and managed.